-Purpose Marks the start of a transaction and precedes the first READ/WRITE operation on the database included in the transaction.
-Syntax TRANSTART { transacti statements] on-information} [THEN statements ELSE Syntax elements transaction-information Optionally specifies additional text to be saved in the 'transaction start' record.
+Purpose Marks the start of a transaction, and precedes the first READ/WRITE operation on the database included in the transaction.
+Syntax TRANSTART { transaction-information } [THEN statements ELSE statements] Syntax Elements transaction- information optionally specifies additional text to be saved in the 'transaction start' record.
 This information can be useful when examining a clean log.
-If you do not supply this parameter, transaction- information comprises the filename and the item- name containing the program performing the THEN statements transaction.
-Is a clause which specifies the statement(s) to be executed if transaction-start is successful.
-ELSE statements Is a clause which specifies the statement(s) to be executed should the transaction-start fail (for example, transaction is already active or Transaction Logging is not enabled).
-Examples of a transaction ns text describing the purpose of the transaction, it entify that particular transaction.
-For example, information TRANSTART ORDER ENTR Y TRANSACTION ELSE GOTO 500 Alternatively, you can use variables to identify a particular iteration of a repetitive transaction.
-For example, TRANSACTION.INFORMATION=ORDER:"-":CUSTOMER TRANSTART TRANSACTION.INFORMATION ELSE GOTO 500 or TRANSACTION.INFORMATION = "PAY-EMPLOYEE": PAYROLLNUM TRANSTART TRANSACTION.INFORMATION ELSE GOTO 500
+If you do not supply this parameter, transaction-information comprises the file-name and the item-name containing the program performing the transaction.
+THEN statements is a clause which specifies the statement(s) to be executed if transaction-start is successful.
+ELSE statements is a clause which specifies the statement(s) to be executed should the transaction-start fail (for example, transaction is already active or Transaction Logging is not enabled.)
+Examples of transaction- information If this parameter contains text describing the purpose of the transaction, it can be used to easily identify that particular transaction.
+For example, mormation TRANSTART ORDER ENTRY TRANSACTION ELSE GOTO 500 Alternatively, you can use variables to identify a particular iteration of For example, use variables to identify a particular iteration of a repetitive transaction.
+ORMATION=ORDER:"-":CUSTOMER ACTION.INFORMATION ELSE GOTO 500 or ORMATION = "PAY-EMPLOYEE": PAYROLLNUM ACTION.INFORMATION ELSE GOTO 500